History of Major League Baseball on NBC: 1997–99

-Just before the start of NBC's coverage of the 1997 World Series, Don Ohlmeyer, president of the network's West Coast entertainment division and former executive producer for NBC Sports, came under fire after publicly announcing that he hoped that the World Series would end in a four-game sweep.
+Just before the start of NBC's coverage of the 1997 World Series, Don Ohlmeyer, president of NBC's West Coast entertainment division and former executive producer for NBC Sports, came under fire after publicly announcing that he hoped that the World Series would end in a four-game sweep.
 Ohlmeyer believed that baseball now lacked broad audience appeal (especially in the aftermath of the 1994–95 Major League Baseball strike).
-As opposed to teams from the three largest television markets (New York City, Los Angeles and Chicago) in the U.S., the 1997 World Series featured the matchup of the upstart Florida Marlins and the Cleveland Indians, which made their second World Series appearance in three years.
+As opposed to teams from the three largest television markets (New York City, Los Angeles and Chicago) in the United States, the 1997 World Series featured the matchup of the upstart Florida Marlins and the Cleveland Indians, which made their second World Series appearance in three years.
 In addition, Ohlmeyer feared that the World Series would disrupt NBC's efforts to attract enough viewers for its new fall roster in order to stay on top of the ratings heap.
 Ohlmeyer said "If the A&E channel called, I'd take the call."
 Game 5 fell on a Thursday, which had long been the highest rated night on NBC's schedule, if not on all of television.

 Also beginning with the 1997 World Series, NBC would utilize their cable financial channel, CNBC for their post-game analysis programming.
 NBC was however, criticized over their apparent resistance to showing full line scores.
 Thus, this cheated viewers who wanted to know which innings runs were scored in.
 Dick Ebersol of NBC Sports opposed the idea of a score bug, because he thought that fans would dislike seeing more graphics on the screen, and would change the channel from blowout games.

 NBC was also criticized for refusing to use split screens of batters and pitchers, thus depriving viewers of a drama-enhancing technique.
 And its full-screen statistic graphics during the 1997 World Series was accused of blocking the action.
 And unlike Fox, who ran a scorebox icon in the corner of the screen throughout the game, updating viewers on the score, and the count and the runners on base, NBC only aired its version between pitches.
 According to NBC producer David Neal, who was in charge of the 1997 World Series production matters "There is no question we know viewers are looking for information, but they don't want it to obscure their view of the game.
 We have been consistent at NBC that the scorebox is not for us."